FAQchock full of all kinds of helpful info

 What to bring for your trek: The weather varies a lot in Peru, having 28 climates and 84 of the worlds 104 ecosystems.
 Cusco is set high up (3,380 m, 11,089 ft) near the Andean Mountain Range and the dry season (winter) is from April/May to October/November with the wettest part of the year (summer) being January through March.
 Temperatures don’t vary too much between these seasons but the amount of precipitation does.
 If the sun is out it can be quite warm, but in the shade it gets cool fast.
 Temperatures change quickly and you will need layers as you hike during the day.
 At night it is quite cold in the mountains (usually near or below freezing) and most people will need long underwear and layers to sleep in, nice warm socks, gloves, and a hat.
 Everything you need for the day should be kept in your daypack that you carry because all the items you leave with your porter will not be available to you until the evening at the campsite.
 It is recommended not to hike in cotton or jeans in the event of rain as cotton takes a very long time to dry.
 It is also recommended to bring true hiking boots or trail running shoes as regular running shoes do not get very good traction especially when it has rained

-- Sleeping bags and walking poles (poles must have intact rubber bottoms)
+- Sleeping bag (rated to 20F or -7C) and walking poles (poles must have intact rubber bottoms)

 - Sleeping bag liner (for your sleeping bag if you wish)